 What are the next steps for the project?

 Near term activities include raising funds to fully design and build a prototype, continuing our research and testing, and further developing our outreach strategy to get the word out and to engage the community.
-To become involved, please visit our contact section.

 Do you have an Annual Report?

 We sure do!
 Our Annual Report highlights the work done in each of our focus areas as well as specifics about funds raised and how we allocated those funds.
 Thanks to everyone who donates to the Urban Death Project, we are transforming the future of death care.